-The Global Competitiveness Report 2016-2017, released by the Switzerland-based World Economic Forum, ranked Malaysia 25th out of 138 economies.
-With this ranking, the country remained among the world’s top 20% of the most competitive economies, and was the highest ranked among the developing Asian countries.
+The Global Competitiveness Report 2018-2019, released by the World Economic Forum (WEF), ranked Malaysia 25th out of 140 economies.
+With this ranking, the country remained the most competitive economies, and was the highest ranked among the developing Asian countries.

-In the Doing Business Report 2017 published by the World Bank, Malaysia is ranked 23rd worldwide for the ease of doing business, outranking developed countries such as France (29th), Switzerland (31st) and Japan (34th).
-Malaysia is also ranked second in ASEAN in the report after Singapore and 7th in the Asia Pacific after New Zealand, Singapore, Hong Kong, South Korea, Taiwan and Australia.
+In the Doing Business Report 2019 published by the World Bank, Malaysia is ranked 15th worldwide for the ease of doing business, outranking countries such as Canada (22nd), Germany (24th), France (32nd), Switzerland (38th) and Japan (39th).
+Malaysia is also ranked second in ASEAN in the report after Singapore.